 When we designed Sprintly, we designed it so that everyone on your team could have access to it.
 As part of that, we have different types of users: Members, Observers and Collaborators.

-Collaborators can submit items and comment on items but cannot assign or change the status of items.
+Collaborators can submit items and comment on items.
+Collaborators cannot assign or change the status of items.
 For companies that do custom code development, Collaborators seats can be used to give clients the ability to create items and give feedback on items, but not the ability to manage them.
 For product companies, Collaborators is a way to allow a broader range of users access to collaborate on items without allowing them to disrupt any processes that the product team has put into place.